buigabor/nodejs-random-color-generator/README.md

 node index.js
 ```

-If you do not provide any additional input, it will print a block with a random color and luminosity.
+If you do not provide any additional input, it will print a block with default sizes (31x9) with a random color and luminosity.

 <img src='./img/no_input.png' width="350">